fuse-open/fuse-samples/Samples/NativeFacebookLogin/README.md

 Use e.g. `uno build --target=Android -DGRADLE --run`.

 To build for iOS, you currently have to download the Facebook SDK for iOS manually.
-It needs to be extracted in `FacebookSDKs-iOS` in the current folder.
+It needs to be extracted in `FacebookSDKs-iOS` in the `FacebookLogin` folder.